-The Waterberg Trust is a U.K. charity that helps uplift the people in a corner of rural South Africa, supporting established educational, health, welfare and environmental projects on the Waterberg plateau.
+The Waterberg Trust is a U.K. charity that helps to uplift people in a corner of rural South Africa, supporting established educational, health, welfare and environmental projects on the Waterberg plateau.

-Previously known as the Waterberg Welfare Society Trust we have been supporting the Waterberg Welfare Society for many years, helping those infected with HIV/AIDS and their dependents, promoting activities aimed at preventing the spread of HIV/AIDS.
+Previously known as the Waterberg Welfare Society Trust, we have been supporting the Waterberg Welfare Society for many years, helping those infected with HIV/AIDS and promoting activities aimed at preventing the spread of HIV/AIDS.

 The Waterberg Trust has branched out to provide a means of supporting a number of projects in the Waterberg and can channel tax-efficient Gift Aid donations from the UK throughJustgiving.com

 The Waterberg Trust is governed by a board of trustees in the UK and the Netherlands, some of whom are founder members of WWS and who have lived in the Waterberg, South Africa.

 TWT Trustee Profiles ~

 The Waterberg Trust in the UK is governed by a board of six trustees.

-- Mrs Wilhelmina Loudon-Barnaart – Once landowner in the Waterberg, now resident in Holland, she has been a trustee of TWT since its inception and was on the board member of WWS.
+- Mrs Wilhelmina Loudon-Barnaart – Once landowner in the Waterberg, now resident in Holland, she has been a trustee of TWT since its inception and was a board member of WWS.
 She has twenty-five years of experience in hospital nursing and has a particular interest in the welfare of vulnerable children.

 - Mrs Elaine Franklin – has 20 years experience working for major UK and US manufacturers and for Tesco Retailing.
 Elaine has gained knowledge of a range of business functions, although her main passion is for marketing.